 Instructions for Painting Easter Rocks

 A note about drawing: this isn’t about perfection (they’re rocks, after all).
 If your kids are old enough to do this activity, give them the images here as a guide.
-If you’re creating these for a child, be confident that they’ll be more interested in telling you the story than in the artwork.
+If you’re creating these for a child, they’ll be more interested in telling you the story than in the artwork.

-Some paints can run when you seal them, so here’s a tip: use a generous amount of ModPodge and cover your designs first – only the design.
+Some paints can run when you seal them.
+So here’s a tip: use a generous amount of ModPodge and cover your designs first – only the design.
 Try to limit the number of passes over the painted section of the rock.

 Once it’s dry, seal the entire rock in ModPodge (for indoor play) or polyurethane (outdoor).